-When needed, produce a fog spray from nozzles that atomize the droplets and a system capable of keeping a large surface area damp without depositing excess water.
+When required, produce a fog spray from nozzles that atomize the droplets and a system capable of keeping a large surface area damp without depositing excess water.
 Use high pressure equipment that generates a minimum of 1200 psi at 2.2 gpm, or low pressure equipment having nozzles capable of supplying a maximum flow rate of 1.6 gpm.
+Complete all floating before fogging.